Open by Appointment Only:

 Monday-Friday 10am - 4pm

-The collections reflect key focuses of the Museum's mission and values supplemented with general materials.
-Attempts to acquire materials in subjects consistent with key research and educational areas of the Museum and as applied to the southern California and western region of the United States.
-The Museum's interests often go beyond this geographic setting and include topics that are interdisciplinary in nature.
-The library also support general museum practices and operations as well as education and exhibits.
+The collections reflect key focuses of the Museum's mission and values, including general reference, research, historical, and special collections.
+The Library acquires materials in subjects consistent with Museum research and education efforts, often with a focus on the Southern California area and western region of the United States.
+The Museum's interests often go beyond this geographic setting, however, to include topics of an interdisciplinary and international nature.
+The Library aims to support general Museum research, practices and operations, and acts in an archival capacity for Museum events, exhibits, and institutional history.

 Search the Library's Online Catalog.

 Frances Runyan has been affiliated with the Museum for many years, working closely with the Botany department and teaching courses in botanical artwork.
-The Frances Runyan Collection is an extensive set of black-and-white original and hand-drawn prints by Ms. Runyan.
-In addition to the prints, there one photographic portrait of Ms. Runyan.
-The artwork was created with pencil, pen-and-ink, and possibly watercolor paints.
-Subjects include mushrooms, plants and Meso-American artifacts.
+The Frances Runyan Collection includes a photographic portrait of Ms. Runyan and an extensive set of her original black-and-white and hand-drawn prints.
+Runyan's artwork features mushrooms, plants, and Meso-American artifacts created as a variety of pencil, pen-and-ink, and watercolor illustrations.

 To view the Frances Runyan virtual exhibit visit the Gallery page.